 The Florida Department of Management Services (Department) is part of the primary government of the state of Florida and is responsible for administering the Florida Retirement System Pension Plan and Other State-Administered Systems.
-Beginning with the fiscal year ended June 30, 2014, the Department issued a publicly available, audited comprehensive annual financial report (CAFR) that includes financial statements, notes and required supplementary information for each of the pension plans which it administers.
-Detailed information about the plans is provided in the CAFR which is available online or by contacting the Department.
+For each of the fiscal years ended June 30, 2015, and June 30, 2014, the Department issued a publicly available, audited comprehensive annual financial report (CAFR) that includes financial statements, notes and required supplementary information for each of the pension plans which it administers.
+Detailed information about the plans is provided in the CAFRs which are available online or by contacting the Department.